cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 # Using CIMTool Documentation Features

-**CIMTool** 2.3.0 introduces a set of features for authoring rich, professional documentation directly from a CIM profile.
+**CIMTool** 2.3.0 introduces a set of features for authoring rich, professional documentation directly from CIM profiles.

 These features address a need that profile authors have long had: producing human-readable specifications that stay in step with the profile itself.
-Rather than maintaining documentation separately and by hand, you can write narrative content within **CIMTool** and author expanded documentation for individual profile elements. **CIMTool**'s builders can generate modularized documentation components that can then be included in master documents.
+Rather than maintaining documentation separately and by hand, you can write custom content within **CIMTool** and author expanded documentation at the level of individual profile elements. **CIMTool** builders aid in generating modularized documentation components that, in turn, can then be included in master documents.

 All of this is built on [AsciiDoc](https://asciidoc.org/), a concise, plain-text authoring format designed for technical documentation.
 AsciiDoc content is easy to write, friendly to version control, and can be published to multiple output formats.
-The documentation **CIMTool** generates from a profile is AsciiDoc, the content you author within **CIMTool** is AsciiDoc, and the bundled editor renders AsciiDoc previews — so a working familiarity with the format is helpful.
+The documentation **CIMTool** generates from a profile is AsciiDoc, the content you author within **CIMTool** is AsciiDoc, and the bundled editor renders AsciiDoc previews — so establishing a working familiarity with the AsciiDoc format is helpful.
 This page closes with an [AsciiDoc Syntax Quick Reference](#asciidoc-syntax-quick-reference) to get you started.

-Finally, what follows will walk you through where documentation lives in a project, how to author it at the profile and element level, what types of documentation builders currently ship with **CIMTool** and what they produce, and how to assemble a complete master document using the publicly available [CGMES-CIM17](https://github.com/cimug-org/CGMES-CIM17) sample project as a worked example.
+What follows is a walk through where documentation lives in a project, how to author it at the various levels in a profile, what types of AsciiDoc builders currently ship with **CIMTool** and the type of documentation they produce, and finally, using the new publicly available [CGMES-CIM17](https://github.com/cimug-org/CGMES-CIM17) sample project as a working example, how to assemble a complete master document.

 ## The Five Project Folders

 Every **CIMTool** project is created with the same set of top-level folders, generated automatically when the project is created.
-Prior to **CIMTool** 2.3.0 there were four; the **Documentation** folder, new in 2.3.0, brings the total to five.
-Understanding what each one holds makes it clear where the **Documentation** folder fits and where the documentation features described on this page do their work.
+With the introduction of the **Documentation** folder in CIMTool 2.3.0, there are now five formally recognized folders.
+Understanding what each folders purpose is makes it clear where the **Documentation** folder fits into the workflow.

 Click on the image to present a larger view.